Earlier Version of BHPS consittuency identifiers for SN 6033 needed

 However, I would also like to make two suggestions.
 First, I think that the documentation of SN6033 deposited with the UK data service should be updated as it is not correct anymore and will be misleading to many researchers.
 At least from my perspective, this would have saved some time, as I would have immeadeately applied for the ward identifiers instead.
 Also, this might reduce the numbers of similar requests in the future.
 Second, as it is likely that other researchers will face similar problems in the future, I would suggest that you might reconsider updating the earlier version of the data to describe the consittuencies that were actually used in the elections in addition to the current one.
 This would allow for an analysis of voting behaviour and campaign dynamcis within the boundaries meaningful at that time, something which many researchers are interested in.

 Thank you again for your quick responses and your helpful guidance!

-#5 Updated by Redmine Admin about 4 years ago
+#5 Updated by Redmine Admin over 4 years ago

 - Status changed from In Progress to Closed

 - % Done changed from 80 to 100